Summer Pre-Med Enrichment Program For Under-Represented Minority Students

 - Temple School of Medicine One recent Penn COE Summer Pre-Med Enrichment Program participant (Summer of 2015 and Summer of 2016) has been selected as a 2017 Rhodes Scholar:http://www.rhodeshouse.ox.ac.uk/rhodes-scholars-class-of-2017/ahmed-ahmed

 For Questions Concerning Our Next Summer Pre-Med Enrichment Program Contact:

 - Rising Junior or Rising Senior (Undergraduates Only)

 - Submit and Complete an Online Application

-- Official Undergraduate Transcripts (from each institution attended)
+- Official Undergraduate Transcripts (from any institution attended)

 - See brochure for additional information Penn COE Summer Pre-Med Enrichment Program at PSOM--Brochure.pdf